matloff/regtools/inst/UnbalancedClasses.md

 the algorithm, whether directly or indirectly, operates under the assumption that the true population class probabilities are each about 0.5.

-In the Letters data, since the sampling was actually *designed* to have about the same number of instances for each letter, the algorithm you use will then assume the true probabilities of the letters are about 1/26 each.
+In the LetterRecognition data, since the sampling was actually *designed* to have about the same number of instances for each letter, the algorithm you use will then assume the true probabilities of the letters are about 1/26 each.
 We know that is false, as the table shown earlier illustrates.

-So, if your sampling scheme artificially creates balanced data, as in the Letters data, or if you do resampling to make your data balanced, as is commonly recommended, you are fooling your ML algorithm.
+So, if your sampling scheme artificially creates balanced data, as in the LetterRecognition data, or if you do resampling to make your data balanced, as is commonly recommended, you are fooling your ML algorithm.

 ## Artificial Balance Won't Achieve Your Goals